 Why Inland Rail

-Inland Rail is a strategic investment in Australia’s freight future that will serve the market for the next century and beyond.
+Inland Rail is a strategic investment in Australia's freight future and supply chain network that will serve the market for the next century and beyond.

 We all rely on the freight network to deliver essential supplies such as food, medicine, medical equipment and produce.
 Each year Australia's freight and supply chain networks transports approximately 4 billion tonnes of goods across Australia.

-Trucks use almost three times as much fuel as trains to do the same job, road accidents causing death or serious injury are nearly three times more likely in comparison to rail, and trucks emit 750,000 more tonnes of carbon emissions each year than trains doing the same job.
+Trucks use almost 3 times as much fuel as trains to do the same job, road accidents causing death or serious injury are nearly 3 times more likely in comparison to rail, and trucks emit 750,000 more tonnes of carbon emissions each year than trains doing the same job.

 Inland Rail key benefits

-- Complementary business investment and expansion such as Special Activation Precincts (SAPs) in New South Wales, and Intermodal terminals in Queensland will create even more long-term jobs.
+- Complementary business investment and expansion, such as Special Activation Precincts (SAPs) in New South Wales, and Intermodal terminals in Queensland will create long-term jobs.

 Improve connections within the national freight network